The 12 Best Pretzels in Boston

 Harpoon Beer Hall

-These salty-sweet-pillowy delights are the only food option at Harpoon Seaport beer hall, but we don’t think you’ll mind.
-The dough is made with Harpoon beer, and each knot is boiled in the flagship IPA and sprinkled with malted barley from the brewhouse.
-House-made sauces include bacon ranch, UFO Huckleberry compote, peanut butter whip, and more, and two dips come with each order.
+At the Seaport beer hall, salty-sweet-pillowy dough is made with spent brewery grains, and each knot is boiled in the flagship IPA and sprinkled with pretzel salt and malted barley from the brewhouse.
+House-made sauces include bacon ranch, marinara, peanut butter whip, and more, and two dips come with each order.
+But that’s not all: Kitchen manager Felicia Ruano has new, pretzel-dough specials every day of the week, like pretzel-dough pizzas, Parmesan-garlic knots, and Sunday pretzel-dough bagels.

 306 Northern Ave., Seaport, Boston, 617-456-2322, harpoonbrewery.com.

 Of course this Bavarian-style beer hall has an exemplary soft pretzel.
-Made with House Lager, the knot comes with zippy horseradish mustard and creamy beer cheese for dipping.
+Found in the “fest fare” section of the menu, it’s made with House Lager and comes with zippy horseradish mustard and creamy beer cheese for dipping.

 100 Clinton St., Framingham, 774-777-5085, jacksabby.com.